Rehanabensha05/TamilNadu_crop_production_prediction/README.md

   1.Highest Cultivation Crop in Tamil Nadu is Paddy compared to other Crops.
-  2.Cholam has lowest Cultivation due to rainfall,climatic changes and other 3.Thanjavur,Nagapatinam,Vilupuram,Thiruvarur has highest paddy cultivation
+  2.Cholam has lowest Cultivation due to rainfall,climatic changes and other 3.Thanjavur,Nagapatinam,Vilupuram,Thiruvarur has highest paddy cultivation Machine Learning Model
+ Using the XGBoost regression predict the production of the crop Deployment
+ Deploy the model using Flask